GuildOfWeavers/distaff/docs/assembly.md

 | choose.2  | Pops top 6 items from the stack, and pushes either the 1st or the 2nd pair of values back onto the stack depending on whether the 5th value is `1` or `0`.
 For example, assuming `S0` is the top of the stack, `S0 S1 S2 S3 1 S5` becomes `S0 S1`, while `S0 S1 S2 S3 0 S5` becomes `S2 S3` (notice that `S5` is discarded in both cases).
 This operation will fail if the 5th stack item is not a binary value. | 1 |

 #### Conditional execution
 Selection instructions can be used to simulate conditional execution.
-This, in turn, can be sued to eliminate simple `if.true else endif` expressions.
+This, in turn, can be used to eliminate simple `if.true else endif` expressions.
 For example, if we have a program with conditional branches which looks like so:
 ```
 if.true
     <instructions>